tefi-anbessa/test_bench/docs/DEVELOPER_NOTES.md

 - [x] Improve implementation of Discipline model, including translation.
 Consider using constants hash for each project.
 - [ ] Consider changing all delete links to use turbo to prevent page refresh.
 - [ ] Replace devise views with bespoke views in the style of the rest of the application.
+- [ ] Refactor RBAC system with functional roles limited to project scope.

 ## Potential Features